Drop-in

 Head to our drawing desks and bring your work to life using digital sketch pads.
 Tate Draw is supported by Bloomberg Philanthropies.

-Free tickets - book online
+Free tickets required

 Location: Starr Cinema, Natalie Bell Building, Level 1